Ianmark/two.js/wiki/docs/two/README.md

 <div class="description">

-Creates a Two.js linear gradient and ads it to the scene.
+Creates a Two.js linear gradient and adds it to the scene.
 In the case of an effect it's added to an invisible "definitions" group.

 </div>